Workflow-Manager-admin/digital-id-card-manager-c0fc1bc9/id_card_frontend/README.md

 # Digital ID Card Manager – Frontend (React)

-This is the React web frontend for the Digital ID Card Manager app.
-Users can register, log in, create/edit/view Digital ID cards, and connect with the backend REST API.
+This React frontend enables users to register, log in, and manage digital ID cards.
+All user flows are role-agnostic—after login/signup, users may create, update, view, or delete digital ID cards and view all user profiles.

-> **Note:** User authentication is **generic only**.
-There are no user roles, RBAC (role-based access control), or any permission differences—all users see the same features and user interface after login or signup.
-There is no distinction between user types.
+> **Note:** There are _no user roles/RBAC_: after authentication, all users see and access the same UI and functions.

 ---